- Interfaith marriage blessings

 - Between Jewish and other faith traditions – I am particularly well-placed to help Jewish-Christian couples.
 (You will find many references on this website to the traditions of Jewish weddings, and tips on how to prepare.)

-- Between a variety of partners – heterosexual, and LGBT
+- Between a variety of partners – heterosexual, and LGBTQ

 - The process typically includes 3 meetings: 1) Getting to know each other, mapping out preliminary ideas.
 2) Putting the ceremony together.
 3) Finalising everything, including a rehearsal with the two of you (in the venue, when possible).
 In addition, the fee includes ongoing supportive correspondence with me on email, phone and Skype, as needed, and, of course, my services on the day itself.